We may earn a commission when you click on the affiliate links in this post.

 How to Clean Fresh Clams

 For best results, you want to use the clams the same day you purchase them.
-Clams should not smell fishy, they should smell briny like the ocean.
+Clams should not smell fishy, but rather briny, like the ocean.
 Clean your clams thoroughly before use.
 Follow these simple steps to make sure you have squeaky clean clams:

 - Inspect each shell for cracks or chips.
 Discard any cracked or chipped clams.
 Openings in the shell can let in bacteria.